colurw/flight_sim_GNN/readme.md

 networks, rather than the biomimetic 'random cut-and-paste' approach traditionally implemented.

-Genetic algorithms have some disadvantages compared to typical machine learning optimisation techniques.
-Like real evolution, there is no guiding hand at work.
+Genetic algorithms have a disadvantage compared to typical machine learning optimisation techniques: There is no guiding hand at work.
-Aiming to maximise fitness by competing against peers results in a random walk through the solution-space.
-Mutated children rarely outcompete their parents, and it can take many generations before an improvement is seen, resulting in a much slower optimisation process than gradient descent, during supervised learning.
+Maximising fitness by competing against peers results in a random walk through the solution-space.
+Mutated children rarely outcompete their parents, and it can take many generations before an improvement is seen.
+This results in a much slower optimisation process compared to gradient descent methods during supervised learning.

 ## The Genetic Algorithm